Expert advice for Licence to Alter

-Whether you are a freehold owner or a leaseholder, Squarepoint Chartered Surveyors have the expertise to guide you smoothly through the process.
+Whether you are a freehold owner or a leaseholder, Squarepoint Chartered Surveyors has the expertise to guide you smoothly through the process.

-Depending on the terms of the lease, freehold owners should often consent to the proposed alterations, provided the leaseholder agrees to reasonable terms and clearly outlines the proposes works.
-Obtaining a Licence to Alter can often be a lengthy and complicated process, and it is important to factor this to timescales for undertaking works and ensure you are getting good advice and guidance.
+Depending on the terms of the lease, freehold owners should often consent to the proposed alterations, provided the leaseholder agrees to reasonable terms and clearly outlines the proposed works.
+Obtaining a Licence to Alter can often be a lengthy and complicated process, and it is important to factor this into timescales for undertaking work and ensure you are getting good advice and guidance.

 Examples of works that may require a Licence to Alter:

-- Structural alterations i.e. the removal of loadbearing walls or formation of new openings
+- Structural alterations i.e. the removal of load-bearing walls or the formation of new openings

 - Changing window units if not demised to the flat